Higher Education Administration Curriculum

 Specialization Courses (15 credits)

-HED 601 Current Issues in American Higher Education
+HED 601 Contemporary Issues in Higher Education (3 Credits)

 Explores those issues of a local, state, national, and international nature that impact the policies, personnel, and general day-to-day administration of an institution of higher education.